WSULib/docs_digital_collections/content_models/WSUDOR_Object.md

 ## Description

 This is the most basic Contnt Model.
-It provides some methods and attributes that all WSUDOR Objects share, such as indexing, calculating object size, returning IIIF manifest (if it has one), etc.
+It provides methods and attributes that all WSUDOR Objects share, such as indexing, calculating object size, returning IIIF manifest (if it has one), etc.

 **All** objects are instantiated as a `WSUDOR_Object`, and then extend the appropriate the appropriate Content Model type.